 Anal tears in the gay community have a different patho-physiology and should be approached and treated completely differently.

 Why the fuss about performing a lateral internal sphincterotomy or cutting the anal sphincter?
 The first and most important reason is incontinence.
 What’s incontinence, you ask?
-Drumroll please… You may not be able to hold in your farts and/or you may shit yourself, not to mention you may also be too loose to enjoy anal intercourse.
+Drumroll please… You may not be able to hold in your farts and/or you may shit yourself, not to mention you may also be too loose to enjoy anal intercourse–two unfortunate side effects.
 Now, this may not be immediate, but remember that as a hole and an essential part of the bottoming community, the more we fuck, the looser we get.
 So now take an already loose asshole with a the sphincterotomy and put it to the test of withstanding years of bottoming.
 What do you think happens?
 Yep, you guessed it: a looser hole in an even shorter period of time.
 Not favorable for you and your partner’s pleasure.
 It totally sucks, but it’s also totally avoidable if you come with the necessary knowledge when undergoing treatment for an anal fissure.
 We need all the muscle we can get in order to stay in the game for as long as possible.
 Don’t cut the muscle!
 Just say “no” to performing a lateral internal sphincterotomy.